Skip to main content

 Per accreditation requirements, the MSW Program does not grant social work course credit for life or work experience.
 For Regular Student Admission, only credit for courses earned from a college or university accredited by a recognized regional accrediting organization, where a grade of B or better was earned will be considered for transfer credit.
 For Advance Standing Students, only credits earned from BSW programs accredited by CSWE, where a grade of B or better was earned will be considered for transfer.

-Moravian's MSW Program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s (CSWE) Board of Accreditation.
+Moravian's MSW Program has achieved candidacy for accreditation by the Council on Social Work Education’s (CSWE) Board of Accreditation (BOA).

-Students who enter programs in Pre-Candidacy that attain Candidacy in the academic year (2023-2024) in which they begin their program of study will be retroactively recognized as having graduated from a CSWE-accredited program once the program attains Initial Accreditation.
-The Candidacy Process is typically a three-year process and there is no guarantee that a program in Pre-Candidacy will eventually attain Candidacy or Initial Accreditation.
+Students that are admitted to candidate programs in the fall (or later) of the academic year in which the program is granted candidacy status will be retroactively recognized as graduates from a CSWE-BOA accredited program as long as the program attains initial accreditation.
+Candidacy is typically a 3-year process and attaining candidacy does not guarantee that a program will eventually attain initial accreditation.